BirdeeHub/make_minesweeper_tutorial/README.md

 **Attention:** This version is kinda dumb.
 Its also kinda cool.
 It exists as a proof of concept and because I wanted to try.

 Why is it so dumb?
-It saves by writing a new jar containing updated scores, and then overwriting itself on exit.
+It saves its scores to the temp folder, and then overwrites itself on exit with a new jar containing the new scores.

-This means I can't make a linux package because all locations linux could install it to with dpkg are not writeable, so linux needs to use the jar for this one.
+This means I can't make a linux package because all locations linux could install it to with dpkg are not writeable, so linux needs to use the jar and a JDK for this one.

-It also means I need a native java executable in the windows package until I learn to mess with a system class loader, so the package installer is an extra 10 MB.
+It also means I need a native java executable in the windows package, so the package installer is an extra 10 MB.

 **Attention:** Is it better?
 No it's worse.
-Force quitting might mean you have to then open and close the game again to move the jar file from the temp directory over the main one.
+Force quitting might mean you have to then open and close the game again to update the jar file.
 But its also significantly cooler in my opinion.
 Also I used swing so I can't easily use GraalVM to make a true native version so I settled on making it interesting.

 **Attention:** Don't install this version unless you are curious.